 - Dried apricots (prunes) – 6-8 fruits

-Oak bark can be purchased in a pharmacy.
-Charcoal can be obtained by burning birch, fruit trees or oak wood.
+Oak chips can be purchased in our store or any other local brewing store.
+Carbon can be obtained by burning birch, fruit trees or oak wood or just purchase in store.
 The exact type of woods used is not that important.

 - Bring moonshine’s ABV to 45%.
 It’s necessary to do this in the very beginning as diluting the prepared homemade whiskey will noticeably deteriorate its taste.